JAlcocerT/JAlcocerT/content/docs/Dev/authentication.md

 ## Authentication

+There are several ways to achieve this.

 * https://github.com/voidauth/voidauth

 > Agpl v3 | An Easy to Use and Self-Host Single Sign-On Provider 🐈‍⬛🔒

 You can get away with [Traefik x TinyAuth](https://jalcocert.github.io/JAlcocerT/testing-tinyauth/) for web Apps and get that lovely [https](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/https/).

+Even [FastAPI with a simple sqlite DB](https://jalcocert.github.io/JAlcocerT/audio-recap/#the-fastapi-speech-rater) can do the job: *with a simple user and password.*

 ### Streamlit Auth

 I started with [Streamlit Authenticator](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Streamlit_Pages/Auth_functions.py).

-But then, discovered that there are more ways to do it: https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main/Z_Auth_Ways
+But then, discovered that there are more ways to do authentication with streamlit: https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main/Z_Auth_Ways

 Like using SQLITE: https://github.com/JAlcocerT/Streamlit-MultiChat/tree/main/Z_Tests/Auth_sqlite